Use of NAND Flash Based Devices in Aerospace Applications

 Acoustic Noise, Transmission loss

 Qualifying by passing these tests is no easy task.
 Special design techniques for the complete device, including packaging design must be adhered to.
 For example, PC board assemblies must be conformal coated.
-All components must be specially selected for temperature extremes, humidity, and heat tolerance etc. In many cases, Rad-Hardened components must be used, especially when it comes to NAND Flash and controller devices.
-Shielding will be needed in many cases.
+All components must be specially selected for temperature extremes, humidity, and heat tolerance etc.

 Devices will need to be properly sealed to meet many of these requirements.
 This then brings up other issues such as temperature rise inside the enclosure.
 A 15°C rise above ambient is not uncommon, dependent internal power consumption and heat dissipation.